sandeep-iitr/Deep-Learning-Tools/papers/README.md

 - by David Hubel.
 The Journal of physiology (1959)
 - Studies on cat brain shows, different neuron responds to different types of information/input and complexity is build from simple information to complex information in the visual processing pipeline of bilogical brain.

+## 3. What size net gives valid generalization
+- by Eric B. Baum.
+Advances in neural information processing systems.
+1989
+- Works on number of weights in the network, training examples, desired accuracy on the test examples drawn from same distribution as the training examples.
+For examples: To get an accuracy of 90%, we might need 10 times the number of training examples as the number of weights in the network.